 - Utilities – While selecting and buying a land, make sure that essential utilities like water, electricity, telephone lines and sewer hookups are available.
 In addition, check the land to find if you can install the septic system and a well.

-- Drainage – The location of the land should be inspected thoroughly to find if it is in a low-lying area or flood plain to determine the drainage patterns required for the home.
+- Drainage – The location of the land should be inspected thoroughly to discover if it is in a low-lying area or flood plain.
+This helps determine the drainage patterns required for the home.

 Improved and Unimproved Land